cljeanpierre/NoteTaker/README.md

 # User Story

-AS A user, I want to be able to write and save notes.
+AS A user, I want to be able to write and save notes. <br />
-I WANT to be able to delete notes I've written before SO THAT I can organize my thoughts and keep track of tasks I need to complete
+I WANT to be able to delete notes I've written before <br/>
+SO THAT I can organize my thoughts and keep track of tasks I need to complete. <br />

 # Installation